Carpea03/yuzu/content/_index.md

 ## Our Services

-- Managed Legal Services
+- **Managed Legal Services**: Comprehensive legal support tailored to your needs
-- Fractional GCs
+- **Fractional GCs**: Experienced general counsel on a part-time basis
-- Contract Lawyers
+- **Contract Lawyers**: Skilled legal professionals for project-based work
-- Legal Ops Consulting
+- **Legal Ops Consulting**: Optimize your legal operations for efficiency

 ## Benefits of Working with Yuzu

-- Cost-effective legal solutions
+1. **Cost-effective legal solutions**: Reduce your legal spend without compromising quality
-- Flexible and scalable services
+2. **Flexible and scalable services**: Adapt to your changing legal needs
-- Access to experienced legal professionals
+3. **Access to experienced legal professionals**: Tap into a pool of skilled lawyers
-- Innovative legal technology integration
+4. **Innovative legal technology integration**: Leverage cutting-edge tools for better outcomes

 ## About Us